mehulagg/gitlab_test/doc/development/documentation/index.md

 `proselint` can be used [on the command line](http://proselint.com/utility/), either on a single Markdown file or on all Markdown files in a project.
-For example, to run `proselint` on all documentation in the [`gitlab-ce` project](https://gitlab.com/gitlab-org/gitlab-ce), run the following commands from within the `gitlab-ce` project:
+For example, to run `proselint` on all documentation in the [`gitlab-foss` project](https://gitlab.com/gitlab-org/gitlab-foss), run the following commands from within the `gitlab-foss` project:

 ```sh
 cd doc